-Table 4-25 displays the CO_2 and other emissions reductions the MPO expects from projects it has programmed using its Regional Target funds.
+Table 4-25 displays the CO2 and other emissions reductions the MPO expects from projects it has programmed using its Regional Target funds.
 MPO staff estimates emissions for projects using MassDOT's air quality analysis worksheets for each project type and the Environmental Protection Agency's MOtor Vehicle Emission Simulator (MOVES) emission factors.

-Regional Target-Funded Roadway Project Metrics Related to Clean Air and Sustainable Communities Performance
+Table 4-25 Regional Target-Funded Roadway Project Metrics Related to Clean Air and Sustainable Communities Performance

-Metric Value Annual kilograms of CO 2 reduced l 1,654,800 kilograms Annual kilograms of other emissions (VOCs, NOx, and CO) reduced 19,900 kilograms
+Metric Value Annual kilograms of CO 2 reduced 11,654,800 kilograms Annual kilograms of other emissions (VOCs, NOx, and CO) reduced 19,900 kilograms

 Note: The group of projects reflected in this table does not include the Green Line Extension or Community Transportation/ Parking/Clean Air and Mobility investments.
 These aggregate emissions estimates exclude two Major Infrastructure roadway projects that were included in the air quality modeling results for Charting Progress to 2040: 604996-Bridge Replacement on New Boston St in Woburn and Project 606226-Reconstruction of Rutherford Avenue in Boston.
-These aggregate estimates are based on projected future conditions for project locations and have been rounded to the nearest hundred.
-CO = carbon monoxide.
-CO2 = carbon dioxide.
-NOx = nitrogen oxide.VOCs = Volatile organic compounds.
-Source: Boston Region MPO.
+These aggregate estimates are based on projected future conditions for project locations and have been rounded to the nearest hundred. $CO = \text{carbon monoxide. } CO_2 = \text{carbon dioxide. } NOx = \text{nitrogen oxide. } VOCs = \text{Volatile organic compounds.}$ Source: Boston Region MPO.